polku/fortuna/README.md

 The bottom navigation lets you access three pages:

 1. **Portfolio** – displays the total value of your holdings and lists each position (current values are assumed to be 100 € per unit).
 2. **Add** – enter a new buy operation (ISIN, date, quantity and unit price) which is saved locally.
-The quantity defaults to `1` if not specified.
 3. **Operations** – shows the history of saved operations.

+Existing installations are automatically migrated so that previously saved operations receive a quantity of `1`.